Bruce Bond, Ph.D.

 Office: Auditorium 216

-Jehanne Dubrow was born Italy and grew up in Yugoslavia, Zaire, Poland, Belgium, Austria, and the United States.
-She is the author of five poetry collections, including most recently The Arranged Marriage (U of New Mexico P, 2015), Red Army Red (Northwestern UP, 2012), and Stateside (Northwestern UP, 2010).
-Her sixth book, Dots & Dashes, won the Crab Orchard Series in Poetry Open Competition Award and will be published by Southern Illinois University Press in 2017.
-She is the co-editor of the anthologies The Book of Scented Things: 100 Contemporary Poems about Perfume (Literary House Press, 2014) and Still Life with Poem: Contemporary Natures Mortes in Verse (Literary House Press, 2016).
-Her poems, essays, and book reviews has appeared in Virginia Quarterly Review, The New England Review, Pleiades, Blackbird, and The New York Times Magazine.
+Jehanne Dubrow was born in Italy and grew up in Yugoslavia, Zaire, Poland, Belgium, Austria, and the United States.
+She is the author of six poetry collections, including most recently Dots & Dashes, winner of the Crab Orchard Series in Poetry Open Competition Award.
+She is a co-editor of the anthologies The Book of Scented Things: 100 Contemporary Poems about Perfume and Still Life with Poem: Contemporary Natures Mortes in Verse.
+Her poems, essays, and book reviews have appeared in The Southern Review, Virginia Quarterly Review, The New England Review, Pleiades, Blackbird, and The New York Times Magazine. http://jehannedubrow.com/

 Bonnie Friedman, M.F.A.